Imb0duck/App/README.md

 1. Make sure you have Java installed on your system.
 2. Navigate to the directory containing the `ImageEdit.java` file (e.g., `src/main/java/`).
-3. Compile and run the `ImageEdit.java` file to launch the machine learning model.
+3. Compile and run the `ImageEdit.java` file to launch our project.
+You should see a new window open.

 ### Project Structure